How To Prepare and Respond to a Wildfire

 - Make sure your neighbors are aware of the situation.

 What to expect during evacuation

 - Thick dark smoke that is so dense you won’t be able to see through it.

 - Bumper to bumper traffic leaving Town and fire and law enforcement vehicles with lights and sirens driving into the danger area.

 Fire Access Roads are exactly that, access for fire apparatus.
 DO NOT use fire access roads as primary escape routes.
 If first responders think that the access road is the best escape route, they will escort you out.
-If you have truly exhausted all other escape options, you’ll have to take your chances.
-The City Manager will issue gate keys to a few in neighborhoods that request them.

 If you cannot escape